miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Smoothing
 ^^^^^^^^^

 Structural as well as functional images are smoothed by applying a filter to the image.
 Smoothing increases the signal to noise ratio of your data by filtering the highest frequencies from the frequency domain; that is, removing the smallest scale changes among voxels.
-That helps to make the larger scale changes more appareent.
+That helps to make the larger scale changes more apparent.
 There is some inherent variability in functional location among individuals, and smoothing helps to reduce spatial differences between subjects and therefore aids comparing multiple subjects.
 The trade-off, of course, is that you lose resolution by smoothing.
 Keep in mind, though, that smoothing can cause regions that are functionally different to combine with each other.
 In such cases a surface based analysis with smoothing on the surface might be a better choice.

 .. only:: html